ftrias/TeensyDebug/README.md

 The `#pragma` will eliminate optimizations.
 If you don't use it, the compiler will inline `test_function()` and remove the symbol.
 It may also eliminate `mark` after realizing it serves no purpose.

 When you press Upload, the sketch will be compiled and uploaded to the Teensy.
-If you have enabled the menu options (see below for installation instructions), then GDB will come up in a new window.
+If you have enabled the menu options (see below for installation instructions), GDB will come up in a new window.
 If not, follow the Manual instructions farther down.

 Installing
 -------------------------------------------

-There is an installers Mac, Linux and Windows.
+There is an installer for Mac, Linux and Windows.
 The installer does these things:

 1. Create a directory named TeensyDebug in your library and copy source files there.
 2. Customize IDE by copying customized `boards.local.txt` and `platform.local.txt` to `hardware/teensy/avr` directory.
 These files create the menu options and cause `teensy_debug` to be used to upload the program and run GDB.